nagadomi/animeface-2009/README.md

 This is similar to [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface), but it's more accurate and supports facial landmark detection.
 I developed this library in 2008~2009.

-Orignal website: http://anime.udp.jp/ (in Japanese)
+Original website: http://anime.udp.jp/ (in Japanese)

 ![demo](https://raw.githubusercontent.com/nagadomi/animeface-2009/master/figure/imas.png)